 Public and private hospitals in Singapore: Key differences expats should know

-What one will find when looking at these locales, such as Canada, Germany, France, Denmark, the Netherlands, and more, is that public hospitals simply take longer to receive care in.
-As home to one of the top-ranking health systems in the world, this is how Singapore’s healthcare system works.
+What one will find when looking at locales such as Canada, Germany, France, Denmark, and the Netherlands is that it takes longer to receive care in public hospitals.
+As home to one of the top-ranking health systems in the world, this is also how healthcare in Singapore works.

-At private hospitals, on the other hand, patients can safely expect that they will be admitted to the hospital well within an hour of seeing an emergency room doctor.
+At private hospitals, on the other hand, patients can safely expect that they will be admitted to the hospital within an hour of seeing an emergency room doctor.

 Here is a list of private and public hospitals in Singapore and their contact information for your convenience.

 Once a patient does get admitted to a Singapore hospital room, what can they expect?
-In public hospitals, it can be safely assumed that even the pricier rooms will need to be shared with at least three or more other people, at least if the patient wants to use their Medisave benefits.
+In public hospitals, it can be safely assumed that even the pricier rooms will need to be shared with at least three other people, especially if the patient wants to use their Medisave benefits.

 Private hospitals in Singapore have a plethora of modern amenities that will generally lead to greater comfort for patients and their families alike.
-For example, Gleneagles even has a living room area available in their best suite, which also comes with an in-room Nespresso machine.
+For example, Gleneagles has a living room area available in their best suite, which even comes with an in-room Nespresso machine.

-By contrast, doctors in private hospitals may be drawn to an appointment-based system that can lighten their workload.
-This allows doctors in private hospitals to spend more time with patients, and patients are generally more satisfied with the experience, especially when it comes to them feeling like all of their concerns have been addressed.
+Doctors in private hospitals may be drawn to an appointment-based system that can lighten their workload.
+This allows them to spend more time with patients, and patients are more satisfied with the experience, especially when it comes to them feeling like all of their concerns have been addressed.

-While the Singapore government has done a great job of ensuring that public hospitals in the city have modern medical equipment in order to perform cutting-edge procedures for their patients, you will find the very best in such technology in the country’s private hospitals.
+While the Singapore government has done a great job of ensuring that public hospitals in the city have modern medical equipment in order to perform cutting-edge procedures for their patients, you will find the very best in such technology in Singapore’s private hospitals.